Holosun: Users

 Holosun weapon sights have been adopted by the Estonian Military.

+Holosun weapon sights have been adopted by the Chinese PLA since 2020, as their Chinese name Hwoyoung (昊阳) is equipped on 92 pistols, 95 carbines, and QBZ-191.

 Holosun products have seen widespread use in Ukrainian service in the Russo-Ukrainian War.
 Holosun scopes have found their way into Russian service in the war as well, though through unconventional means.
 They have primarily been imported into Russia for alleged hunting use.